mattermost/mattermost-plugin-github/README.md

 * __Daily reminders__ - The first time you log in to Mattermost each day, get a post letting you know what issues and pull requests need your attention.
 * __Notifications__ - Get a direct message in Mattermost when someone mentions you, requests your review, comments on or modifies one of your pull requests/issues, or assigns you on GitHub.
 * __Post actions__ - Create a GitHub issue from a post or attach a post message to an issue.
 Hover over a post to reveal the post actions menu and click **More Actions (...)**.
-* __Sidebar buttons__ - Stay up-to-date with how many reviews, unread messages, assignments, and open pull requests you have with buttons in the Mattermost sidebar
+* __Sidebar buttons__ - Stay up-to-date with how many reviews, unread messages, assignments, and open pull requests you have with buttons in the Mattermost sidebar.
-* __Slash commands__ - Interact with the GitHub plugin using the `/github` slash command
+* __Slash commands__ - Interact with the GitHub plugin using the `/github` slash command.

 ## Before You Start

+This guide assumes:

-This guide assumes that you have a GitHub account, that you're a Mattermost System Admin, and you're running Mattermost v5.12 or higher.
+- You have a GitHub account.
+- You're a Mattermost System Admin.
+- You're running Mattermost v5.12 or higher.

-If you’re running Mattermost v5.11 or earlier, first download the latest release of this plugin from the [releases page of this GitHub repository](https://github.com/mattermost/mattermost-plugin-github/releases) and upload it to your Mattermost instance [following this documentation](https://docs.mattermost.com/administration/plugins.html#plugin-uploads).

-## Check your version

-In Mattermost 5.12 and later, the GitHub plugin is pre-packaged and no steps are required for installation.
-You can go directly to [Configuration](#configuration).

-In Mattermost 5.11 and earlier, follow these steps:
-1. Go to https://github.com/mattermost/mattermost-plugin-github/releases to download the latest release file in zip or tar.gz format.
-2. Upload the file through **System Console > Plugins > Management**, or manually upload it to the Mattermost server under plugin directory.
-See [documentation](https://docs.mattermost.com/administration/plugins.html#set-up-guide) for more details.
-3. Once complete, follow the steps provided in the Configuration section.

 ## Configuration